dj-thd/nuke-starvation/README.md

 This tool implements TCP starvation attack.
 You can load test your servers given hostname and port.
 Requires Linux OS and root privileges (need to handle some iptables rules).

+## Explaination

+A TCP normal connection packet flow is as follows:

+- *Client* sends a TCP *SYN* (SYNchronize) packet to *Server*
+- *Server* receives *Client*'s *SYN*

+- *Server* sends a *SYN-ACK* (SYNchronize ACKnowledgement) packet to *Client*
+- *Client* receives *Server*'s *SYN-ACK*

+- *Client* sends *ACK* (ACKnowledge) packet to *Server*
+- *Server* receives *Client*'s *ACK*

+TCP connection is *ESTABLISHED*
+*Client* and *Server* interchange data and *ACK* packets *Client* wants to close connection, then:

+- *Client* sends *FIN* (FINish) packet to *Server*
+- *Server* receives *Client*'s *FIN*

+- *Server* sends a *FIN-ACK* (FINish ACKnowledge) packet to *Client*
+- *Client* receives *Server*'s *FIN-ACK*

+TCP connection is *CLOSED*

+TCP starvation attack works by blocking transmission of *FIN* and *RST* packets from client to server, opening as many connections as possible and then closing it from the point of view of the client, as the client wont receive the *FIN-ACK* packets from the server, we lower the kernel TCP timeout values to recycle connections as soon as possible while the server thinks these connections are still open.

+A TCP starvation attack packet flow is as follows:

+- *Client* sends a TCP *SYN* (SYNchronize) packet to *Server*
+- *Server* receives *Client*'s *SYN*

+- *Server* sends a *SYN-ACK* (SYNchronize ACKnowledgement) packet to *Client*
+- *Client* receives *Server*'s *SYN-ACK*

+- *Client* sends *ACK* (ACKnowledge) packet to *Server*
+- *Server* receives *Client*'s *ACK*

+TCP connection is *ESTABLISHED*
+*Client* wants to close connection, then:

+- *Client* OS try to send *FIN* (FINish) packet to *Server*, but is blocked by iptables
+- *Server* dont receive anything, letting the connection *ESTABLISHED*

+- *Client*'s connection is in *FIN_WAIT1* state
+- After short timeout that we have tuned at the client, *Client*'s connection is *CLOSED* and resources are deallocated
+- *Server*'s connection is still *ESTABLISHED*
+- After *Server*'s established connection timeout or application timeout, *Server* close the connection

+On unprotected servers this cause a big resource allocation to serve that requests, causing high CPU and memory usage rendering the service unusable and in some cases killing the service application by the OS out of memory process killer when the server runs out of memory.
+If the server is not properly protected, a client can bring it down with a very little bandwidth usage.

+This is not the same as a classic SYN flood, as the full 3-way TCP handshake is completed and from the point of view of the server these are legit open TCP connections.

+This can be mitigated by setting hard limits on simultaneous open TCP connections per client and TCP connection rate per client, as well as tuning TCP timeouts with more aggressive values.

 ## Mitigation

 ### pfsense